mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/best-practices.md

 ### Actions that apply to specific teams
 - Recommendation: Have your plugin register [left sidebar header component](https://developers.mattermost.com/extend/plugins/webapp/reference/#registerLeftSidebarHeaderComponent) with some text, icon and an action function.
 This adds your action above your team's channels in the sidebar.
-- Examples: Trello kanban board plugin, Github Plugin
+- Examples: Trello kanban board plugin, GitHub Plugin

 ![post dropdown menu](/img/extend/bp-left-sidebar-header.png)